 As cloud computing slowly began to dominate application delivery, ADCs evolved along as well.
 Having started out as hardware appliances, ADCs also took the form of virtual machines with the software extracted from legacy hardware and even pure software load balancers.
 Software ADCs perform tasks similar to their hardware counterparts but also provide more functionalities and flexibility.
 They allow organizations to rapidly scale up application services in the cloud environments to meet demand spikes, while maintaining security.

-How Do Load Balancing Methods Work?
+How Does Load Balancing Work?

 Load balancers could take the form of hardware devices in the network, or they could be purely software-defined processes.
 No matter which form they come in, they all work by disbursing network traffic to different web servers based on various conditions to prevent overloading any one server.